tom-krieger/remediate_install/README.md

 ## License

-Remediate needs a license fle to run.
+Remediate needs a license flle to run.
 You can apply for a test license at [licenses.puppet.com](https://licenses.puppet.com).
 To get a license please follow these instructions:

 - Click 'Get License'
 - Click '30-day Free Trial'